cu-mkp/2017-workshop-edition/_texts/p-046v_tl.md

 ## Erasing a letter

- Dip a writing quill in fresh and good <span class="m">oil of sulfur</span> and, thus, retrace all the letters with the dipped quill and they will disappear from the parchment.
+ Dip a writing quill in fresh & good <span class="m">oil of sulfur</span> & thus retrace all the letters with the dipped quill and they will disappear on parchment.
 Urb.